 - Suitable for most drive applications

-- Wide center wear bar for added tread life
+- Fitted with a wide center wear bar for added tread life

-Fiberglass Impregnated– Fiberglass compound tire tends to allow for better gripping and also longer life, especially in non-marking tires.
+- Fiberglass impregnated: Fiberglass compound tire tends to allow for better gripping and also longer life, especially in non-marking tires.
+These tires often work well for companies that operate their forklifts for extended periods.

-Polyurethane- Load wheels for indoor forklifts and pallet jacks that offer the highest traction in cold or wet floors, providing grip even on slippery floors
+- Polyurethane: Load wheels for indoor forklifts and pallet jacks offer the highest traction on cold or wet floors, providing grip even on slippery floors.
+Polyurethane tires also offer superior chemical resistance.

-Static Resistant– All forklift tires generate static electricity when the machine is in operation: it’s a normal phenomenon.
+- Static resistant: All forklift tires generate static electricity when the machine is in operation: it’s a normal phenomenon.
 These tires were developed to alleviate any electrical charge.
+If your operation involves combustible materials or functions in explosive environments, these tires can help reduce safety hazards.